anandu-muralidharan/Scripts_MD_BCN_repo/README.md

    <img width="365" height="275" alt="image" src="https://github.com/user-attachments/assets/426183c4-930c-4b4c-a0c4-2a608241f94d" />

 2. fix_Poscar -
    This code can be used to fix the POSCAR in case the elements are not alligned properly, as this could have adverse effect while choosing the POTCAR file.
-I am using this to because when I am exchanging the atoms in the POSCAR, it is just changing the coordinate point and inserting a new code like N001 ec.
-This script can be used to change this.
+I am using this to because when I am exchanging the atoms in the POSCAR, it is just changing the coordinate point and inserting a new code like N001 etc. This script can be used to change this.